dnbaumgartner/XPilotView/README.md

 The XPilotView menu will have two selections: **Preferences** and **Calibrate Gyro**.

-The menu **Calibrate Gyro** selection will force a recalibration of the gyro rate offset values.
+The **Calibrate Gyro** selection will force a recalibration of the gyro rate offset values.
 This recalibration will take approximately three seconds. **It is necessary for head tracking to be started and running during calibration**.
 As with any calibration event, it is necessary that the gyro be placed securely on a stable surface.
-Having the gyro fixed to your head and keeping your head still during the calibration is not enough and will almost guarantee an offset drift.
+Having the gyro fixed to your head and keeping your head still during the calibration is not good enough and will almost guarantee an offset drift.

 The menu **Preferences** selection will present a Preferences Panel for changing some preference values:
   * TTY Path - The serial tty port assigned to the USB serial adapter.
   * Yaw Curvature - Determines the degree of the yaw null zone around the view center.
 Reasonable values to use are 1.2 to 1.9.
+A higher number creates a more extreme curve.
   * Pitch Curvature - Determines the degree of the pitch null zone around the view center.
   * Roll Curvature - Not used at this time.
   * Smoothing - Roughly represents the number of gyro measurements to average over.
-Higher values for very smooth but slower response time, lower values for more responsive behavior but possibly more jitter.
+Use higher values for very smooth but slower response time and lower values for more responsive behavior but possibly more jitter.

 A default preferences configuration file will be created when the plugin is initialized by X-Plane for the first time.
 The location of this file is in the X-Plane directory as:

 **Output/preferences/XPilotViewPrefs.json**

 This file is updated by the Preferences Panel during a save but also can be updated by manual editing of the values.
 The file is in Json format.
 If the format is munged during a manual edit the plugin will throw an error.
-Should always create a backup before editing.
+One should always create a backup before editing.
 The default file is configured like so:

 ```text
 {